bluenviron/mediamtx/README.md

 ```

 where `secret` is the secret of the TURN server. _rtsp-simple-server_ will generate a set of credentials by using the secret, and credentials will be sent to clients before the WebRTC/ICE connection is established.

+### Embedding

+The simples way to embed a WebRTC stream into a web page consists in using an iframe tag:

+<iframe src="http://rtsp-simple-server-ip:8889/mystream" scrolling="no"></iframe>

+For more advanced options, you can create and serve a custom web page by starting from the [source code of the default page](internal/core/webrtc_index.html).

 ## Links